 Aviva Group applies the transitional measure on technical provisions for the following operations:

-Business unit Legal entity

-AVLAP Aviva Life & Pensions UK Limited

-Aviva International Insurance Aviva International Insurance Limited
+- Aviva Life & Pensions UK Limited (AVLAP); and - Aviva International Insurance Limited (AII).

 The applications for the UK operations were approved by the PRA for use from 1 January 2016.